 - If you can switch places with every human on earth, who would you choose?

-A basic principle from Psychology is classical conditioning.
+A basic principle from psychology is classical conditioning.
 Remember the crazy Russian Pavlov?
-He training his dog to produce saliva everytime he rang a bell because the dog thought he would get food then.
+He was training his dog to produce saliva every time he rang a bell because the dog thought he would then get food.

 The bell is called a trigger.
 A sign for your brain to do something.
 The other thing is to use positive reinforcement.
 Reward your brain with positive emotion, to become addicted to writing.
 Your brain will repeat what you reward.
 So have fun while you write, love it even.

-For me, it works to listen to the same song for hours and hours.
-And the next time I plug in my headphones and hear the same tune, my brain knows its writing time.
-Find out maximizes your flow, and what is distracting you.
+For me, it works to listen to the same song for hours and hours, and the next time I plug in my headphones and hear the same tune, my brain knows its writing time.
+Find out how to maximise your flow, and what is distracting you.

 The same works with your place, the food you ate, the place you choose to write it.
 Find out what you like best.
 Some like quiet places.
 Others thrive in environments where it is really loud.

 Humans have a unique ability to reexperience adventures from others.
-Maybe you are short on money and time right now and you feel like you are not in full control over your life.
+Maybe you are short on money and time right now, and you feel like you are not in full control over your life.
 But what you can control is what your brain consumes.
-Dream yourself away by the greatest pieces of literature ever written.
+Dreaming yourself away with the greatest pieces of literature ever written.
 It is your decision whether you watch the Kardashians, or if you let yourself be fascinated by the journeys of other greats like Victor Frankl.

 This was one of the reasons why I founded my book club.

 Why not learn from humanities greatest teachers and guide yourself towards the person you truly want to be.
-In order to become a better writer, you can steal.
+To become a better writer, you can steal.
 Study the writing styles of great writers.
-If you want to watch novels, study Bukowski, if you want to write personal development book study Tony Robbins, if you want to write science books study Carol Dweck.
+If you want to watch novels, study Bukowski, if you want to write a personal development book, study Tony Robbins, if you want to write science books, study Carol Dweck.

 Do not be afraid to try new things.
-Don’t be afraid to suck at the start.
+Do not be afraid to suck at the start.
 It is unavoidable.